DarthKitty8/Stockpiler/README.md

 Console Window - Console Based (helpful for troubleshooting, please submit any errors you get as Issues here on GitHub)

-Additional Files - Add Folder - add the CheckImages, Stockpiles and UI folders
+Additional Files - Add Folder - add the CheckImages, Compare, Stockpiles and UI folders

 Additional Files - Add Files - add the Filter.csv, ItemNumbering.csv and Bmat.ico files